kailinc/ga-react/README.md

-# ga-react
-Learning React from General Assembly https://git.generalassemb.ly/pages/education-product/module-fe-framework-react

 ## Description

+This is a repository where I will be keeping all my notes on React.
+Each folder has materials and note for each lesson I am following.
-I am following the Self Study for React.js that is created By General Assembly.
+I am currently following the Self Study for React Made by General Assembly
-I took notes in notes.md file.